woodpecker-ci/woodpecker/docs/versioned_docs/version-2.8/20-usage/40-secrets.md

 +        from_secret: secret_token
 ```

-You can use the same syntax to pass secrets to settings: For example, you can pass a secret named `secret_token` to the settings (here called `token`), which will then be available in the plugin as environment variable named `PLUGIN_TOKEN` (See [plugins](./51-plugins/20-creating-plugins.md#settings) for details).
+You can use the same syntax to pass secrets to settings.
+For example, you can pass a secret named `secret_token` to the settings called `token`, which will then be available in the plugin as environment variable named `PLUGIN_TOKEN` (See [plugins](./51-plugins/20-creating-plugins.md#settings) for details).

 ```diff
  steps: